-Project Title Status Lead Agency 405c TR Funded Numetric In Process Georgia Department of Transportation No Project Description crash database. and spatial tools of crashes and ic Additionally, netwintersections by Georgia is developing tools through Numetric to improve the analysis of the state's crash database.
+Project Title Status Lead Agency 405c TR Funded Numetric In Process Georgia Department of Transportation No Project Description Georgia is developing tools through Numetric to improve the analysis of the state's crash database.
 This software data analytics application provides graphical, tabular, and spatial tools to explore crash data in a GIS interface to pinpoint the root causes of crashes and identify the best countermeasures.
-Additionally, network screening is offered to rank segments, curves, and intersections by the attributes that matter most to Georgia traffic safety stakeholders as well as access to workbooks with customizable static reports, dashboards, and analytics tools Project Objective To improve the user experience and advance the state's ability to analyze data and identify appropriate countermeasures as well as enable our law enforcement liaisons to work with individual law enforcement agencies to improve the timeliness, accuracy, and completeness of their crash reports.
-Traffic Records System Components Zur C )
+Additionally, network screening is offered to rank segments, curves, and intersections by the attributes that matter most to Georgia traffic safety stakeholders as well as access to workbooks with customizable static reports, dashboards, and analytics tools.
+Project Objective To improve the user experience and advance the state's ability to analyze data and identify appropriate countermeasures as well as enable our law enforcement liaisons to work with individual law enforcement agencies to improve the timeliness, accuracy, and completeness of their crash reports.
+Traffic Records System Components Entry C )